The logo promotes the Elder Solo Expedition Labrador 2026 and emphasizes ending elder homelessness.

 I am an elder now myself, officially a senior citizen.
 And I have seen the look—the dismissive glance, the quiet impatience, the unspoken message that my time, my voice, and my presence matter less, if at all.
 I have learned that if an elder expresses anger, frustration, or resistance, they are quickly branded “difficult,” “confused,” or “unstable.”
 Silence is expected.
 Compliance is rewarded.

+This expedition is a deliberate act of confrontation: a solo sailing and gold-prospecting expedition into the remote wilderness of northern Labrador, planned and executed by an elder.
 I am heading into one of the harshest environments in Canada!
 Out into the wilderness, alone, and fighting for survival!
 Because that is where we have left our elders, out in the cold, fighting for survival!
+Not as a stunt.
+Not for nostalgia.
+But as a direct challenge to the lie that aging equals weakness, irrelevance, or decline.

 While elders are increasingly treated as burdens to be managed, or problems to be hidden away.
 This expedition exposes a harder truth: many older adults still possess strength, resilience, competence, judgment, and grit that far exceeds what society expects or values.
 And yes, it is also a challenge to younger generations who dismiss elders while remaining comfortably dependent, disengaged, and unwilling to take responsibility beyond their own convenience.
 That comparison may be uncomfortable—but discomfort is long overdue.
 If an elder can plan, organize, and survive an extreme solo expedition in one of the harshest environments in the country, then the narrative that elders are helpless collapses.
 What collapses with it is every excuse used to justify neglect, abuse, and abandonment.